 Tonight’s dinner?
 Perfectly cooked bacon and garlic, smothered in a creamy, buttery Parmesan sauce, poured right on chicken, and piled high on fettuccine for a filling, delicious, family-friendly meal.

 This recipe has several steps, but do not get overwhelmed.
-Overall its a super easy recipe, but because making this chicken recipe requires cooking chicken, pasta, and sauce, you will have to pull out a few pans to get started.
+Just like chicken alfredo bake, it’s a super easy recipe, but because making this chicken recipe requires cooking chicken, pasta, and sauce, you will have to pull out a few pans to get started.

-And this recipe is simple – make pasta, fry up your flavorful chicken, create a cream sauce and combine it all!
-I have done my best to break down all the steps below to make it easy to follow, but please ask any questions you may have.
+And this recipe is simple – make pasta, fry up your flavorful chicken, create a cream sauce, and combine it all!
+I have done my best to break down all the steps below to make them easy to follow, but please ask any questions you may have.

 Bacon Chicken Ingredient List

 Scroll to the bottom for a printable version of this post, including all measurements and instructions, so you can follow along in your kitchen without being on your phone.

 Here is what ingredients you need to gather to get started:

 - sea salt

 Related Chicken Breast Recipes for Dinner: Asparagus Stuffed Chicken, Garlic Parmesan Chicken, Chicken and Rice Bake, Ritz Cracker Chicken, Alice Springs Chicken Copycat, Ritz Cracker Chicken Casserole

 How to make Creamy Parmesan Bacon Chicken